 The products sold on a multi-vendor online marketplace come (as the name suggests) from multiple vendors from all across the globe, which easily targets more audiences and boosts sales.
 If popular Multi-vendor marketplace platforms imported products from just a single vendor, they wouldn’t be able to engage as many sales as they do.

 As every vendor will be managing their store independently, the marketplace administrator doesn’t need to hire resources to manage the stores.
 Therefore, it is a super convenient and cost-effective option for small businesses.

 Scalable profit model based on each order value

-Since many vendors are involved in a multi-vendor marketplace, a marketplace administrator can earn money by taking a commission fee on each successful transaction between the customers and the vendors (it still depends on the marketplace’s model).
+Since many vendors are involved in a Multi-vendor Marketplace, a marketplace administrator can earn money by taking a commission fee on each successful transaction between the customers and the vendors (it still depends on the marketplace’s model).

-Distinguishing features of the multi-vendor marketplace
+Distinguishing features of the Multi-vendor Marketplace platform

-- Possibilities of communication: vendor-customer, vendor-marketplace owners, customer-marketplace owners
+- Possibilities of communication: vendor-customer, vendor-owner, customer-owner

 - Extensive analytics

 - Defined payments and different commission rates

 - Support for distributed sales and logistics (e.g. breaking one basket into many orders)